sashabeton/bitcoinvault/test/test_helpers/README.md

 New bvaultd RPC commands:

-- `getnewvaultaddress "recovery_key" ( "label" "address_type" )`
+- `getnewvaultalertaddress "recovery_key" ( "label" "address_type" )`

-  Creates an alert address which generates recoverable transaction alert when signed with 1 signature of 2 keys.
+  Creates and adds to the wallet an alert address which generates recoverable transaction alert when signed with 1 signature of 2 keys.
 It returns a json object with the address and redeemScript.

 - `getnewvaultinstantaddress "instant_key" "recovery_key" ( "label" "address_type" )`

-  Creates an instant/alert address which generates: recoverable transaction alert when signed with 1 signature of 3 keys and instant transaction when signed with 2 signatures of 3 keys.
+  Creates and adds to the wallet an instant/alert address which generates: recoverable transaction alert when signed with 1 signature of 3 keys and instant transaction when signed with 2 signatures of 3 keys.
   It returns a json object with the address and redeemScript.